This section contains a list of questions that are frequently asked by Safari Experts clients and general inquiries from our Web site.

 Malaria is of course present in Africa, but if proper precautions are observed, the risks have been found to be minimal.
 You will be surprised at how few bugs you will see at all!

-Kids under 21 are free, and overseas residents can be covered too.
+Kids under 21 are free, and overseas residents can be covered too, but check with them.

 The Africans are generally gentle and accepting people, and not much will upset them, although I encourage appropriate dress in their presence.
 In the Muslim areas around the coastal areas, women should wear skirts and cover their shoulders when in town.